cabforum/smime/SBR.md

 **Application Software Supplier**: A supplier of email client software or other relying-party application software such as mail user agents (web-based or application based) and email service providers that process S/MIME Certificates.

-**Attestation Letter**: A letter attesting that Subject Information is correct written by an accountant, lawyer, government official, or other reliable third party customarily relied upon for such information.
+**Attestation**: A letter attesting that Subject Information is correct written by an accountant, lawyer, government official, or other reliable third party customarily relied upon for such information.

 **Audit Period**: In a period-of-time audit, the period between the first day (start) and the last day of operations (end) covered by the auditors in their engagement.
 (This is not the same as the period of time when the auditors are on-site at the CA.) The coverage rules and maximum length of audit periods are defined in [Section 8.1](#81--frequency-or-circumstances-of-assessment).

 **Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of these Requirements.

-**Business Entity**: Any entity that is not a Private Organization, Government Entity, or Non-Commercial Entity as defined herein.
-Examples include, but are not limited to, general partnerships, unincorporated associations, sole proprietorships, etc.

 **CAA**: From [RFC 8659](http://tools.ietf.org/html/rfc8659): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue Certificates for that domain name.
 CAA Resource Records allow a public CA to implement additional controls to reduce the risk of unintended Certificate mis-issue."